sixpack/sixpack/README.rst

     $ SIXPACK_CONFIG=<path to config.yml> sixpack

-Sixpack-server and Sixpack-web will be listening on ports 5000 and 5001, respectively.
+Sixpack-server will be listening on port 5000 by default.
 For use in a production environment, please see the "Production Notes" section below.

 Using the API
 =============